Path (Toronto): Signage and navigation tools

-Navigation tools

-According to App Brain, a Toronto Path map app existed as early as 2011, although it is no longer available.

-In 2018, Eric Rotberg released a digital map of the Path system called pathmap on the web, with both an Android and iOS app being released the following year.
-These remained the only online tools available for navigating the pedestrian network for several years.
-Then in August 2024, Canadian technology company Mappedin created and published a detailed map of the Path on its website.
-This tool showed all shops and amenities in the system.

-In January 2025, another navigation app for the Path system was released, containing 3D maps and photographs of each entrance and exit.
-In March 2025, HallWiz, which originally was an app for navigating the Carleton University tunnels, added a map of the Toronto Path system.
-This app provides directions for getting around the system entirely using pictures and videos.
+Over the years, a number of online tools have been developed to aid navigating the pedestrian network.
+These typically consist of interactive maps, routes, and helpful photographs.

 Connected facilities

 More than 50 buildings or office towers are connected through the Path system.
 It comprises twenty parking garages, five subway stations, two major department stores, two major shopping centres, six major hotels, and a railway terminal.
 The CN Tower, Ripley's Aquarium of Canada, and Rogers Centre are connected via an enclosed elevated walkway, called the SkyWalk, from Union Station, although the walkway does not have indoor connections to these attractions.